Introduction to the Program

 4.9.
 Somatic Symptom Disorders and Related Disorders

 4.9.1.
-What are Somatic Symptom Disorders and Related Disorders?
+What Are Somatic Symptom and Related Disorders?

 4.9.3.
 Evidence and Data of Relevance on Factitious Disorder as Applied to Another (in Children and Adolescents)